SimonShenhw/nanda-job-scout/agent_b_cost/README.md

-# Agent B — CostCompass (Cost of Living Calculator)
+# Agent 3 — CostCompass (Cost of Living Calculator)
 Developed by Wei Dong | AAI 6600 | Northeastern University

 ## What This Agent Does